 To display usage percentages instead of numeric values in Memory, Disk or Network columns, select the option form Resource values of right-click menu.

 To see a list of running processes (this includes applications and services) in Windows XP, Vista and 7, click the Processes tab.

-In Windows 8, click More details if Task Manager is in default (simple) view and then open Details tab.
+In Windows 8 and 8.1, click More details if Task Manager is in default (simple) view and then open Details tab.

 Here you can sort the applications listed by any column visible (Image name, CPU, etc) in ascending or descending order.
 Click on a column name once and it will be sorted in ascending order, the next click will sort it in descending order.
 The list will be dynamically updated every second, so if you sort the process list by CPU (processor usage in percent) column in descending order you will see the processes that consume most of your computer's processing power.
 If there are many programs running at the same time, this list changes often and makes it hard to find a process.
 Sort the list by Image Name or Name column (this is actually the file name of running program) and find the process in much more peaceful list.

-Windows 8 displays details on what each column means if you stop mouse pointer on column header.
+Windows 8 and 8.1 display details on what each column means if you stop mouse pointer on column header.

 By default in Windows XP, Vista and 7, only programs started by the current user (you) are shown.
-Windows 8 displays all running processes for administrators, and processes of current user to standard users.
+Windows 8 and 8.1 display all running processes for administrators, and processes of current user for standard users.

 Administrators can also see and end system processes and applications of other users.
 To see processes of all users logged on to a Windows XP, Vista or 7 computer, click the Show processes from all users check box (in Windows XP) or button.
 This will also display "System Idle Process" - an indicator of unused processor power at the time.
 This should have a value around 90 if your computer is not doing much - but the value will never exceed 99.